 once - additionally, you may also add those to your .bashrc-file manually.

 People who prefer to go with the standard-Docker-packages delivered by Ubuntu’s standard repository just need to enter

 instead, installing all necessary packages this way - the choice is yours!

-After the containers are up and running, we may now head to our preferred browser and enter the fully-qualified domain name of the server as a https-string followed by port 8443 which will result in automatically getting a valid certificate:
+After the containers are up and running, we may now head to our preferred browser and enter the fully-qualified domain name of the server as a https-string followed by port 8080, for example while ignoring the possible certificate error yet:

 The integrated ACME-process will now instantly fetch a Let’s Encrypt-certificate and welcome you with an initial setup-screen delivering initial credentials for your Nextcloud AIO-login, needed to install your private cloud.